Loyola School, Bhubaneswar: Houses

 There are four houses: Ruby (red), Sapphire (blue), Emerald (green), and Topaz (yellow).
 Every Thursday the school conducts house assemblies separately at four places on the campus: at a small red stage, staff room, junior assembly ground, and the badminton court.
 The place allotted to a house is for two months, after which they rotate.
 Each week the students of a particular house look after the campus, to maintain discipline.

 The students of the minding house are known as mentors.
 The houses have moderators, a captain, and a vice-captain from senior and junior year.
-In alternate years a sports day and a Parents' Night are organized.
+In alternate years a sports day and Parents' Nites are organized.
+The respective Parents' Nites for juniors and seniors are held in consecutive dates.
+Students undergo practice for a month or more to prepare for them.

 Activities

-Intramural, club activities take place on Tuesdays for juniors and No activities for seniors.
-These include yoga, karate, art & painting, clay modeling (only juniors), keyboard, chess, aerobics, modern dance, cricket, football, table tennis, lawn tennis, badminton, basketball (only seniors), French language (only seniors), singing (only seniors), traditional dance, English communications (only STD 4 & 5), and guitar (only juniors).
+Intramural, club activities take place on Tuesdays for juniors and no activities for seniors.
+These include yoga, karate, art and painting, clay modeling (only juniors), keyboard, chess, aerobics, modern dance, cricket, football, table tennis, lawn tennis, badminton, basketball (only seniors), French language (only seniors), singing (only seniors), traditional dance, English communications (only STD 4 & 5), and guitar (only juniors).

+The school has recently adopted bag-less day on Saturdays, i.e., Junior Students do not need to bring any books, whereas Seniors will only have two periods of teaching, The school has three clubs as of April 2024, namely Social Service club (only for 12th students) where everyone can donate, pulses, cereals, old books, clothes etc., There is also a literary club specializing in three languages, Hindi, Odia and English.
+These are just the clubs for seniors, there are also occasional workshops initiated by the Odisha Government.